-- □ I wrote a strong start to my story.
+- ☐ I used a strong start to my story.

+- I wrote a "hook" to catch the reader.

-I introduced my characters and setting - $\hfill \square$ I developed the story in an organized way.
-I described what happened in a logical order - My characters came to life with their words and actions. - I used words and phrases to connect events. - - The end of my story provides a sense of closure
+- I introduced my characters and setting.

+- □ I developed the story in an organized way.

+I described the events in a logical order. - Details and descriptions made my characters come to life. - I used words and phrases to connect events. - ☐ I wrote a conclusion. - The end of my story provides a sense of closure